Gastonia Ghost Peppers: Name

 The Gastonia Baseball Club retained that name for the 2024 season while testing seven other possible permanent names on specific "What If?" dates.
 The other names were Gastronauts, Bolognia, Galactic Dinos, Ghost Peppers, Zombees, Garden Gnomes, and Yarniaks.
 In August 2024, the team asked fans to vote for one of the names by the end of the month.
 The "What If?" promotion was recognized with the Atlantic League's "Promotion of the Year" award.
 On October 16, the team revealed its official name as the Gastonia Ghost Peppers.

+Mascot

+On March 24, 2025, the Gastonia Ghost Peppers unveiled their new mascot "Peppy," a six foot red anthropomorphic ghost pepper with green eyes.
+The reveal was reported locally and nationally by Yahoo Sports on social media, as well as being commented on by Jesse Cole, the owner of the Savannah Bananas, in a YouTube short.

+Peppy received the Atlantic League Mascot of the Year award on October 6, 2025.